BigRed85/camera_animation/README.md

 this JS package contains classes that can be used to animate a ThreeJS camera.

 ### CameraAnimationCurve
-creates a path for the camera to follow
+It creates a curve path for the camera to follow; it may be a looping path.